sara-nl/griddocs/source/Pages/Basics/certificates/digicert.rst

    openssl pkcs12 -export -inkey userkey.pem -in usercert.pem -out browsercert.p12

-Note that you will first need to enter the password that was used to generate the CSR.
+Note that you will first need to enter the password that was used when converting the grid.key file to userkey.pem.
 Next, you need to enter a password to protect the exported key.
 Enter that password again to verify.
 Note that you must enter a password and the password must be at least 12 characters; if the password is too short, openssl will fail without error.

 .. _digicert_ui_install: